RikkuX491/phase-3-lecture-6-sql-fundamentals-and-table-relations/README.md

-# Phase 3, Lecture 4: OOP Part 2: Class Methods & Class Variables
+# Phase 3, Lecture 5: Object Relations in Python

 ## Lecture Topics

-- Class variables
-- Class methods
-- Object inheritance
+- Object Relations in Python
+- One-to-many
-- Super
+- Many-to-many

 ## Introduction

-In today's lecture, we will discuss more topics of Object Oriented Programming in Python such as class variables, class methods, object inheritance, and super.
+In today's lecture, we will discuss about Object Relations in Python.
+We will discuss relationships of tables in a relational database and will use Python classes as representations of tables from a relational database.

 ## Setup